 If you were diagnosed with cancer after taking Zantac, you may be eligible to pursue compensation for damages, including medical expenses, loss of income, and pain and suffering.

 At O’Connor, Acciani & Levy, we have reviewed several studies that indicate a link between Zantac and certain cancers, and we are ready to review your unique situation to determine whether you may have grounds for a class action lawsuit.
-If your case has merit and you choose to pursue a lawsuit, there are no upfront costs for retaining our services.
+If your case has merit and you choose to pursue a lawsuit, there are no upfront costs for retaining the services of our Cincinnati Zantac lawyers.
 We only collect our fees if we are successful in recovering compensation on your behalf.

-Our experienced defective drug lawyers at O’Connor, Acciani & Levy offer a free legal consultation to review your potential claim.
+Our experienced defective drug attorneys at O’Connor, Acciani & Levy offer a free legal consultation to review your potential claim.
 During this opportunity, we invite you to ask questions about the legal process.

 We have more than 20 years of experience and have won millions in compensation for our clients.

 DO I HAVE AN ELIGIBLE CASE?

 Every case is different, so it is difficult to say whether your case may be valid without understanding all of the contributing factors in your situation.
 However, we are available to review your specific circumstances in our free consultation.

 There are a variety of factors we need to consider to determine if you may have a case:

 - What brand of ranitidine (generic form of Zantac) you were taking and for how long